-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to attempt to restore or preserve access to Arkansas Tech University's education program or activity, including measures designed to protect the safety of all parties or Arkansas Tech University's educational environment as well as deter harassment, discrimination, or retaliation.
+Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to attempt to restore or preserve access to the University's education program or activity, including measures designed to protect the safety of all parties or the University's educational environment as well as deter harassment, discrimination, or retaliation.

 The Title IX Coordinator will make supportive measures available to the parties upon receiving notice or a complaint.
-At the time that supportive measures are offered, Arkansas Tech University will inform the Complainant, in writing, that they may file a formal complaint with Arkansas Tech University either at that time or in the future, if they have not done so already.
+At the time that supportive measures are offered, the University will inform the Complainant, in writing, that they may file a formal complaint with the University either at that time or in the future, if they have not done so already.
 The Title IX Coordinator will work with the Complainant to ensure that their wishes are taken into account with respect to the supportive measures that are planned and implemented.

-Arkansas Tech University will strive for as minimal an academic/occupational impact on the parties as possible.
-Arkansas Tech University will implement measures in a way that does not unreasonably burden the other party.
+The University will strive for as minimal an academic/occupational impact on the parties as possible.
+The University will implement measures in a way that does not unreasonably burden the other party.